poepoejoejoe/mmo-game/ideas.md

 - [x] image generation needs to crop the transparent images after doing the transparency
 - Fix the way the ui panels in bottom left work.
 - Now I want to make a second quest that is only available after the player finishes the first quest.
 In this quest the wizard asks the player to make cooked rat meat after slaying a rat.
 The wizard comes up for a good reason for this.
+- need to fix data driven design quest check in action_interact.go
 - quest indicator when quest is avail. quest complete turn in indicator?

 ### Current
+- need xp icons
+- need echo icon
+- need a resonance bar
+- need actions attacking in resonance
+- need to think about dying over all, and as echo
+- need to change wizard quest that enables echos
-- need to fix data driven design quest check in action_interact.go
+- need to consider if weant to make it so that the quest unlocks recipes?
-- xp?
-- echos?
+- need to address echo performance and concurrency

 - when you gather resource show icon over inventory.
 When you equip gear show icon over gear button.
 When you unequip show icon over inventory

 ### Backlog
+- hosting / deploys / monitoring (?)
+- pvp
+- discord
+- add for designers

 #### Quests